 I was a systems and gameplay programmer on several mainstream platforms, including Game Boy Advance, Nintendo DS, PS3, and Xbox360.
 I made many contributions to core technology, including fast memory allocators, metrics, level design tools, and a C++ gameplay framework used for most of WayForward’s DS catalog.
 I also did gameplay for numerous titles, including the acclaimed Contra 4 (DS) and BloodRayne: Betrayal (PS3/Xbox360).

-I was the primary interface programmer for Sports Champions (PS3), the flagship title for Sony’s Move motion controller.
+I was the primary user interface programmer for Sports Champions (PS3), the flagship title for Sony’s Move motion controller.
 I solved some tricky UI problems, such as controller calibration and pairing.
 Some of my recommendations even made it into Sony’s official technical requirements.
-I also did a ton of menus and configuration flows.

 See more at github.com/jeffomatic.